 A full-time elementary program through grade 5, our curriculum offers a multicultural education taught through the immersion approach.
 At this level of our program, students learn to read and write in French and are encouraged to speak French exclusively in the classroom.
 The immersion experience leads children to a more flexible way of thinking, and gives them an appreciation for nuances of meaning.
 As a result, our students experience success in all subject areas.

 The areas of concentration below outline the subjects that our Elementary Students will study.
 A complete curriculum schedule is available through the school.

 English Language Arts

 English Language Arts studies begin in second grade.
 Because the same concepts are taught at an earlier age in the French curriculum than they are in English-speaking schools, English class then becomes a means of confirming concepts and usage, drawing parallels and identifying contrasts.
 As a result, concepts in language formation are reinforced from both the French and English curriculum and studies, providing children with a steady foundation for language creation.

 Our English teacher coordinates in detail with the Classroom teacher to ensure that all content is covered, without duplication.
 English Language Arts content includes: spelling, math terminology, American money, Measurements (British system), long divisions, U.S. History.

 Multimedia, Math Sciences and Technology

-We believe it is vital to expose our children to technological resources where they are age-appropriate.
-We endeavor to provide a laptop and an iPad for each student’s, however, computer use is limited to specific projects and acquisition of skills.
+We believe it is vital to expose our children to technological resources where they are age-appropriate, however, computer use is limited to specific projects and acquisition of skills.
 At the French American School of Tampa Bay, while we appreciate the increasing importance of technology in today’s world, our primary focus is always on personal interaction amongst teachers and students.